Health Economics for HTA online MED5023

 - Taught Wholly by Distance Learning: Yes

 This course will deliver the fundamentals of health economics and the practical elements of economic evaluation that are integral to health technology assessment.

 10 week online course comprising 10 lectures and 10 accompanying practical exercises.
 The lectures will be 45 mins/1 hr in duration and the exercise associated with each lecture will take a notional 2 hours for the student to complete.
 Each week the academic lead will contribute to and answer questions on a discussion board.

 A critique of a published economic evaluation and a written assignment.
-The critique accounts for 25% of the assessment and should be approximately 1,000 words.
-The written assignment accounts for 65% and should be approximately 1,500-2,000 words.
+The critique accounts for 25% of the assessment and should be 1200 words.
+The written assignment accounts for 65% and should be 1,500-2,000 words.
 The remaining 10% assessment mark will be evaluated based upon student engagement and contribution with the discussion forum throughout the course (tutor reviewed).

 This course aims to provide students with a critical understanding of health economics, its value and limitations.
 It will familiarise students with the application of economic theory to health and health care issues, the principles of health economics and the techniques of economic appraisal.

 By the end of this course students will be able to: